Aging Matters: Annual art show, sale to aid meal program

 The meetings are free and open to the public, but advanced registration is required for any in-person sessions.
 For information about upcoming sessions and to register, go to www.MyMedicareClass.com or call the Clemmons office at 336-778-1070.

-The Shepherd’s Center of Greater Winston-Salem will have these activities during February.
-Unless otherwise noted, contact Kristin Larson at klarson@shepherdscenter.org for more information, get Zoom information or to register.
-Many of the activities will be in person at the Shepherd’s Center, 1700 Ebert St., Winston-Salem or are available on Zoom.
+The Shepherd’s Center of Greater Winston-Salem will have these activities during March.
+Unless otherwise noted, contact Kristin Larson at klarson@shepherdscenter.org for more information.
+Many of the activities will be at the Shepherd’s Center, 1700 Ebert St., Winston-Salem or around the county at outreach locations.

 - 1:30 p.m.
 Mondays: Chess with Paul Sluder.
 Free.